Cart 0 items: $0.00

 PENNESHAW PUB

 This historic pub has been keeping locals & visitors fed & watered since 1886.
-It's been renovated many times since & today the place to spend an afternoon is on their outdoor terrace with spectacular views overlooking backstairs passage.
-You may even spot a whale while you sip on a glass of wine.
+It's been renovated many times since & today the place to spend an afternoon is on their outdoor terrace with spectacular views overlooking Backstairs Passage.
+You may even spot a whale while sipping a glass of wine.
 The food is also delicious for lunch & dinner.

 Don't miss: Live music afternoons on the terrace